awslabs/aws-encryption-sdk-specification/framework/local-cryptographic-materials-cache.md

 ### Put Cache Entry

-When calling the Put Cache Entry operation, the caller MUST provide a time delta value, which the local CMC uses to derive the cache entry's time-to-live (TTL) value.
+When performing a Put Cache Entry operation, the local CMC should not [prune TTL-expired cache entries](#pruning).
-The local CMC MUST NOT return any TTL-expired entry.
+This is because an entry is added after a get miss.

-When performing a Put Cache Entry operation, the local CMC MUST [prune TTL-expired cache entries](#pruning).
+A prune happens during the get operation.

 While performing a Put Cache Entry operation, the local CMC MAY store more entries than the entry capacity.
-However, before returning the inserted cache entry, the local CMC MUST evict least-recently used entries until the number of stored entries does not exceed the entry capacity.
+However, before returning, the local CMC MUST evict least-recently used entries until the number of stored entries does not exceed the entry capacity.

 ### Get Cache Entry